Shifting the Dial: 5 year productivity review

 Draft legislation released in December 2015 proposed expanding the safe harbour protection from copyright infringement to include search engines, universities and libraries.
 However, the provisions relating to safe harbour were removed from the bill as introduced with the government noting it would further consider feedback received on the proposal.
 The removal raised concerns from a number of tech firms that offer two-way platforms (that allow users to upload their own content that is then bought by other users) such as Redbubble and Envato.
 Fair use provisions recommended by the Commission could address this problem by allowing use of copyright material in a way that does not impact on the revenue stream from the intellectual property rights of the creators (SP 13).

-It is very hard to say what impact this and the other changes recommended in the IP Inquiry would have on productivity, but even shifting the dial by 0.1 percentage point in multifactor productivity is worth almost $1.9 billion to the Australian economy (appendix B).
+It is very hard to say what impact this and the other changes recommended in the IP Inquiry would have on productivity.
+Some benefits simply comprise lower costs in the IP system, but much bigger gains will arise from greater innovation and diffusion (appendix B).

 Recommendation 5.2 Creating an environment more conducive to innovation